Ala-ADN/Credleaf/ReadMe.md

 ## 🔍 Overview

-Credleaf is a comprehensive web-based platform for data visualization and fact-checking, specifically designed for analyzing healthcare and vaccine-related information.
+Credleaf is a comprehensive web-based osint tool for fact-checking and data visualization, specifically designed for analyzing healthcare and vaccine-related information.
 The platform employs interactive network graphs, time series visualizations, and advanced fact-checking algorithms to provide users with reliable insights into complex healthcare data.

 The system integrates multiple fact-checking services and employs sophisticated analysis techniques including temporal pattern recognition, semantic alignment evaluation, and graph structure analysis to deliver trustworthy information assessment.